Frequently Asked Questions

 Does Children’s North Surgery Center have a parking lot?

 Yes, we provide free parking to our visitors.
-There are two parking lots, one south and one east of the building.

 Do you have a cafeteria at Children’s North Surgery Center?